-After visiting Devils Postpile I decided to chance a quick hike to Rainbow Falls just as the grey clouds were starting to roll in.
-I didn’t know how long I had but I was already there so it was worth a try.
-This 1.5 mile each way trip leads you to one of the best waterfalls in the area, a 100 foot tall cascade that falls over the rocks into a pool below, it was worth a try to get to.
+After visiting Devils Postpile, I decided to chance a quick hike to Rainbow Falls just as the grey clouds were starting to roll in.
+I didn’t know how long I had, but I was already there, so it was worth a try.
+This 1.5 mile each way trip leads you to one of the best waterfalls in the area, a 100-foot tall cascade that falls over the rocks into a pool below.

 - Located off stop 9 is the trailhead for 1.5 miles each way

 - From the Devils Postpile trailhead it is 2.5 miles each way

 - 10 dollars to get in the park

 I set out on the trail which meanders through a lush forest with tall trees before it starts it’s steady decline down towards the falls.
 This is a reverse hike so you will be walking down most of the way, it’s uphill the whole way back.

 About .4 miles into the hike it started to pour on me.
 I was committed and had my rain gear, so I just kept heading on.